Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Layer Potentials

 We also note that, by Theorem \ref{thm:injectivity}, there is a map $j:\mathbb N\to\mathbb N$ which is eventually strictly increasing and for which $\left|\sigma_m-\tilde\lambda_{j(m)}\right|\leq Cm^{\frac 12(1-\tilde\delta)}\to 0$.
 These two observations imply that $j(m)=m$ for sufficiently large $m$. \end{proof}

-Now we deduce the correct enumeration for any $\Omega$ from the correct enumeration for $\Omega_0$ by using an argument by continuity.
-The key is the following:
+Now we deduce the correct enumeration for any $\Omega$ from the correct enumeration for $\Omega_0$ using a continuity argument.
+The key is the following Proposition.

-\begin{proposition} There exists a smoothly varying family of curvilinear polygons $\Omega_t$, $t\in[0,1]$, all with the same angles and side lengths, with $\Omega_1=\Omega$. \end{proposition} \begin{proof} First, build a family $\Omega_{t}'$ with all the required properties except possibly for the preservation of the side lengths.
-This is easy to do by working locally in a neighbourhood of each vertex.
+\begin{proposition} Let $\Omega$ be a fully curvilinear polygon.
+There exists a continuous family of curvilinear polygons $\Omega_t$, $t\in[0,1]$, all with the same angles and side lengths, with $\Omega_1=\Omega$, and $\Omega_0$ being partially curvilinear. \end{proposition}

-Second, by applying an appropriate overall scaling factor $f(t)$, we preserve the angles and ensure that the side lengths $l_j(\Omega_t'')$ of the resulting family are less than or equal to $l_j(\Omega_1)$, while remaining smooth.
+\begin{proof} We proceed in three steps.
+First, we build a family $\Omega_{t}'$ with all the required properties except possibly for the preservation of the side lengths.
+This is easy to do by working locally in a neighbourhood of each vertex: assume that a vertex is at the origin, and that $\Omega$ in the vicinity of the vertex coincides with